-As most people know, Iceland lies in the middle of the north Atlantic, distanced from it’s Nordic countries and cultures.
-So it’s not surprising that Iceland have developed a few quirks and cultural oddities (not odd here).
-Also, it’s physical location has helped to develop means to cope with the harshness, the hard winters and mild summers.
-We compiled a list with 60 facts many new visitors finds odd but fun (in most cases).
-Enjoy!
+As most people know, Iceland lies in the middle of the North Atlantic, half an ocean away from other Nordic countries and cultures.
+So it’s not surprising that Iceland has developed a few quirks and cultural oddities (though they’re not considered odd here).
+Its physical location has also shaped ways to adapt to harsh winters and mild summers.
+If you plan on visiting Iceland, you’re in for a journey of unique discoveries.

-1. Iceland got the newest land on earth when Surtsey erupted in 1963 and created an island but we have the oldest parliamentary institution in the world.
+1. Iceland formed the newest land on earth when Surtsey erupted in 1963, creating a volcanic island.
+We also have the oldest parliamentary institution in the world.

-5. Iceland is one of the few countries in the world that has black sand beaches.
+5. Iceland is one of the few countries in the world with black sand beaches.

-6. Icelandic is one of the oldest languages in the world.
+6. The Icelandic language is one of the oldest in the world.

 7. Iceland has the longest work week in Europe.

 8. People in Iceland don’t say “You are welcome” as a response to “Thanks for dinner”.
-They say “Verði þér að góðu” which can be translated to “Hope the food will do you well”.
+Instead, they say “Verði þér að góðu” which can be translated to “Hope the food will do you well”.

-9. Icelanders leave their babies to nap outside all year around, in almost any weather.
+9. Icelanders leave their babies to nap outside in a stroller year-round, in almost any weather.

 Test yourself: Take our Iceland Quiz!

-10. Icelandic horses which are transported abroad are never allowed to enter the country again.
+10. Once Icelandic horses are transported abroad, they are never allowed to enter the country again.

-11. The geothermal water which are used to heat up houses here, must be cooled down before entering the heating systems.
+11. The geothermal water used to heat up houses in Iceland, must be cooled down before entering the heating systems.

-15. When babies are given names, the names has to be approved by a special naming committee.
+15. When babies are given names, the names have to be approved by a special naming committee.

-16. Icelanders like to drown any food in sauces.
-Fish, meat, poultry, desert.
-Anything that goes into the mouth can be drenched in sauce!
+16. Icelanders like to drown food in sauces.
+Fish, meat, poultry, dessert – anything edible can be drenched in sauce!

 18. Iceland is the most sparsely populated country in Europe.